tetratelabs/wazero/RATIONALE.md

 wazero limitations are imposed pragmatically and described below.

-### Number of functions in a store
+### Number of functions in a module

-The possible number of function instances in [a store](https://www.w3.org/TR/2019/REC-wasm-core-1-20191205/#store%E2%91%A0) is not specified in the WebAssembly specifications since [`funcaddr`](https://www.w3.org/TR/2019/REC-wasm-core-1-20191205/#syntax-funcaddr) corresponding to a function instance can be arbitrary number. wazero limits the maximum function instances to 2^27 as even that number would occupy 1GB in function pointers.
+The possible number of function instances in [a module](https://www.w3.org/TR/2019/REC-wasm-core-1-20191205/#module-instances%E2%91%A0) is not specified in the WebAssembly specifications since [`funcaddr`](https://www.w3.org/TR/2019/REC-wasm-core-1-20191205/#syntax-funcaddr) corresponding to a function instance in a store can be arbitrary number. wazero limits the maximum function instances to 2^27 as even that number would occupy 1GB in function pointers.

 That is because not only we _believe_ that all use cases are fine with the limitation, but also we have no way to test wazero runtimes under these unusual circumstances.